-Weatherford College Police Department maintains cooperative working relationships and Memorandums of Understanding regarding police services, including investigation of criminal activity, with the Weatherford Police Department, the Parker County Sheriff's Office, the Granbury Police Department, the Palo Pinto Sheriff's Office, the Mineral Wells Police Department, and the Wise County Sheriff's Office.
-Many other agreements are in place which cover services such as training, records access, web access, and radio access and usage.
+Weatherford College Police Department maintains cooperative working relationships regarding police services, including investigation of alleged criminal incidents, with the Weatherford Police Department, the Parker County Sheriff's Office, the Granbury Police Department, the Palo Pinto Sheriff's Office, the Mineral Wells Police Department, and the Wise County Sheriff's Office.
+Other agreements are in place which cover services such as training, records access, web access, and radio access and usage.

 At the end of each calendar year, Weatherford College Police Department submits a request to local law enforcement agencies whose jurisdiction encompasses Weatherford College Clery geography for all crimes committed on campus, non-campus, and public properties.
 Responses to these requests that indicate a crime or crimes were committed undergo a preliminary assessment to determine whether the crime may be a Clery offense or some other type of crime.
 For those incidents that are determined to be potential Clery crimes, a follow-up request is made with the corresponding law enforcement agency to gather incident specifics and a more thorough assessment is made to determine (a) whether the incident is a Clery reportable offense and whether the incident actually occurred within Clery geography.
-These assessments are made by Weatherford College Police Department Clery Compliance Officer and/or the Clery Compliance Coordinator.
+These assessments are made by Weatherford College Police Department Clery Compliance Officer.